 Peas are one of the world’s oldest crops.
+The earliest known archaeological finds of peas date from about 10,000 BCE, in what is now Syria, Turkey and Jordan.
 Wild peas were foraged centuries before they were domesticated as the trellis climbers we know today.
 Peas were one of the first plants to be selectively bred by farmers, and were the key crop that Gregor Mendel used in the 1800s to figure out how plant genetics and hybridization worked.

 Many people prefer to grow snap and snow peas because they are less work at harvest, and you get the edible pod, too.

 How to Plant Peas